-Holyoke Community College grants transfer credit for sufficient scores on certain Advanced Placement (AP), College-Level Examination Program (CLEP), and challenge exams for business related courses.
+Holyoke Community College grants transfer credit for sufficient scores on certain Advanced Placement1 (AP), College-Level Examination Program (CLEP), and challenge exams for selected courses.
 These exams are administered by the Testing Center.
 An official score report must be sent directly from the testing agency to the Office of Student Records (Frost 221).